dh-tech/dh-tech.github.io/blog.md

 	<a id="button"><i class="fa fa-caret-up"></i></a>
 	<button onclick="location.href='{{ site.baseurl }}/admin/index'" class="primary-btn" style="float: right; margin: 0"><i class="fa fa-edit"></i>&nbsp;Compose</button>
 	<h2 class="section-header">DH Tech Blog</h2>
 	<p>This is the DHTech blog.
-There are two types of blog posts: ADayInTheLifeOf and 2Simple2Mention.
+There are three types of blog posts: ADayInTheLifeOf, 2Simple2Mention, and WhatsHappening.
 ADayInTheLifeOf aims to give the reader an idea of what a day in the work life of a DH techie looks like.
 It can be anything the author wants to share about their job.
 2Simple2Mention provides a space to live for all these technical problems that we sometimes need a lot of time to fix but that turn out to be super simple.
-We don't write them down because we think it's so simple we will remember, and spend the same amount of time on them again the next time (or someone else is).</p>
+We don't write them down because we think it's so simple we will remember, and spend the same amount of time on them again the next time (or someone else is).
+WhatsHappening reports on current events in the DHTech space.
+Enjoy reading!</p>
   <p>
   Want to contribute a blog post?
 Yes please!
 Get in touch with us on Slack!
   </p>